joshgerdes/jekyll-uno/_posts/2023-02-03-azure-deployment-cleanup-with-azure-devops.md

  1. Update the variable for **ConnectedServiceNameARM** to the name of your service connection
  2. Here you can also edit the **Script Arguments** - for example, in my demo, I am targeting the **ManagementGroup** named: mg-landing zones and keeping the latest five **deployments**.
- 3. By default, I also have a [cron job](https://learn.microsoft.com/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml&WT.mc_id=AZ-MVP-5004796 "Configure schedules for pipelines") to schedule this pipeline at 6 AM UTC every Sunday, and you can remove or edit this.
+ 3. By default, I also have a [cron job](https://learn.microsoft.com/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml&WT.mc_id=AZ-MVP-5004796 "Configure schedules for pipelines"){:target="_blank"} to schedule this pipeline at 6 AM UTC every Sunday, and you can remove or edit this.
  4. Once your changes are made, click **Commit.**
  5. Now that your pipeline has been updated, its time to create it - click on **Pipelines.**
  6. Click **New Pipeline**